• Skip to primary navigation

 Measuring a Curved or Winding Staircase for Carpet

-Measuring a curved staircase for carpet is a little different to measuring a straight staircase.
-As you may imagine it’s the curved or winding part that causes the issues.
+Measuring a curved staircase for carpet requires a different approach compared to a straight one, mainly due to the curved or winding sections.

-1. First start by drawing a rough plan of your winding staircase including the exact number of straight steps and exact number of winding steps
+1. Start by sketching a rough plan of your staircase, noting the number of straight and winding steps.

 How to measure the winding steps in a winding staircase